Information Flow Control in Machine Learning through Modular Model Architecture: Dataset

 \section{Dataset}

-Figure~\ref{fig:dendogram} shows a relationship dendogram of our seen domains, showing how closely related different domains are.
-The color coding also indicates the clusters that we use for {\tt gate-cluster}, implying that our clustering algorithm naturally clusters closely related subreddits.
-Furthermore, Table~\ref{tab:domains} shows a list of both seen and unseen domains that we use for our evaluation along with the size of their test sets.
+Figures~\ref{fig:github-dendogram} and \ref{fig:pushshift-dendogram} show a relationship dendogram of the Codeparrot and Pushshift domains, showing how closely related different domains are.
+The color coding indicates the clusters that we use for {\tt gate-cluster}, implying that our clustering algorithm naturally clusters closely related domains.